The Williams School: First president

 Colin Sherman Buell was the first president of The Williams Memorial Institute.
 He was a key figure in improving higher education for women.
 Buell tried to expand the Memorial Institute to become a women's college, but the plan fell through due to lack of interest.
 When Wesleyan College in Middletown decided to stop admitting women to the university, Buell combined efforts with Elizabeth Wright.
 With $135,000 from the City of New London $1 million from Morton F. Plant. they helped found Connecticut College.
 He later became a member of the college's board of trustees.

 High school for girls

-WMI was the high school for girls for New London and several of the towns surrounding it until 1951, when New London High School) opened.
+WMI was the high school for girls in New London and other surrounding towns until New London High School opened in 1951.

 Merger with Connecticut College

 Agreement

 On February 18, 1954, the Williams Memorial Institute started discussions to relocate the school near the Connecticut College campus on Mohegan Avenue.
 The relocation cost $200,000 and stipulated that the college approve all the terms of the junction.
 The terms of the agreement were bonded by a ten-year contract, set to be renewed every five years after the completion of the initial ten years.